 How Do Auto Body & Glass Repair Shops Fix Hail Damage?

 You’re driving through a thunderstorm one day when your car starts getting barraged by marble-sized hail.
-Not only can hailstones leave noticeable blips and dents in your car’s metal surfaces, larger chunks can crack your windshield and cause serious damage.
+Not only can hailstones leave noticeable dings and dents in your car’s metal surfaces, larger chunks can crack your windshield and cause serious damage.
 And, if you live in “Hail Alley” states like Iowa, your vehicle is at greater risk for getting damaged in a hailstorm.
 Fortunately, auto body and glass repair shops today have the capabilities to cost-effectively fix most vehicles even after they’ve suffered hail damage.

 “DIY” Hail Damage Repairs are not reliable